-Martinique, an insular region of France in the eastern Caribbean Sea, is a member of the Organization of Eastern Caribbean States, although its flag does not appear in the Euler diagram in figure 2 (on page 55).
+Martinique, an insular region of France in the eastern Caribbean Sea, is a member of the Organization of Eastern Caribbean States, although its flag does not appear in the Euler diagram in figure 2 (on page 7).
 The São Paulo Forum (FSP) website lists two parties from Martinique, The Communist Party for Independence and Socialism and the National Council of Popular Committees.
 Aruba, located off the coast of Venezuela and a constituent part of the Kingdom of the Netherlands, also has a party appearing on the FSP list, the Red Democratic Party.
 Similarly, the FSP website lists a party from Curaçao, the Sovereign People Party.
 The flag of The British Virgin Islands, a British overseas territory, is shown on the Euler diagram as a member of Organization of Eastern Caribbean States.
 The FSP website does not list a party member from the British Virgin Islands or from the other British territories in the Caribbean.
-The FSP website does, however, list three parties from U.S. territory.
+The FSP website does, however, list three parties from United States territory.

-ALBA, Cuban and Venezuelan party leaders acted as midwives to a number of other regional organizations, the overlap of which is shown by the Euler diagram in figure 2 (on page 55).36 The table (on pages 56-59) provides a guide to the flags, correlated to FSP parties.37
+ALBA, Cuban and Venezuelan party leaders acted as midwives to a number of other regional organizations, the overlap of which is shown by the Euler diagram in figure 2 (on page 7).
+The table (on pages 8-11) provides a guide to the flags, correlated to FSP parties.

 Note in figure 2 the marginalization of the United States and Canada, which was a columnar purpose of the Bolivarians' multifaceted organizational effort.
 Not visible is the ubiquitous membership participation of FSP party leaders.
 A simple review of party affiliations in the curricula of individual participants at meetings of ALBA or the Comunidad de Estados Latinoamericanos y Caribeños (Community of Latin American and Caribbean States, or CELAC) will show that the FSP is heavily represented.
+Perhaps the most ambitious regional contraption was the Unión de Naciones Suramericanas (Union of South American Nations, or UNASUR).
+Due greatly to the pro-Bolivarian content of its membership, UNASUR has been of little weight in the face of the Venezuela matter, even with its new president (Mauricio Macri, president of Argentina), who is decidedly anti-Bolivarian.

-Perhaps the most ambitious regional contraption was the Unión de Naciones Suramericanas (Union of South American Nations, or UNASUR).38 Due greatly to the pro-Bolivarian content of its membership, UNASUR has been of little weight in the face of the Venezuela matter, even with its new president (Mauricio Macri, president of Argentina), who is decidedly anti-Bolivarian.39 recent, astoundingly efficient example has a nickname, "Odebrecht."
-40 Odebrecht is a Brazilian construction conglomerate at the heart of what is arguably the biggest commercial corruption scheme in Latin American history.
+The FSP parties made great advances in stealing money using central government apparatuses.
+Party control of a country's central government is lucrative in so many ways: printing money, selling passports, building sinecures in myriad IOs, borrowing money, exchanging money, taxing commodity transport, etc. A recent, astoundingly efficient example has a nickname, "Odebrecht."
+Odebrecht is a Brazilian construction conglomerate at the heart of what is arguably the biggest commercial corruption scheme in Latin American history.
 Fraudulent financial flows (created from overbidding, underperforming, overpaying, kickbacks, and so forth) apparently went preferentially to member parties of the FSP.
 Max Brooks, author of World War Z, suggested that what was going on in Venezuela might usefully be compared to what was going on in Syria.
 He offered an outline for a response, one that to this analyst could not have been farther from optimal.
 He suggested we enlist the assistance of CELAC and UNASUR.
-In other words, his advice is that we go to the perpetrators to implore them to please be gentle.41 CELAC and UNASUR are mechanisms of the parties in the FSP.
+In other words, his advice is that we go to the perpetrators to implore them to please be gentle.
+CELAC and UNASUR are mechanisms of the parties in the FSP.
 Energetic, effective anti-Bolivarian effort in the irregular war in the region cannot be planned around an expectation of positive multilateral assistance from regional IOs, and especially not these.